datocms/gatsby-source-datocms/README.md

     resolve: `gatsby-source-datocms`,
     options: {
       // You can find your read-only API token under the Settings > API tokens
-      // section of your administrative area:
+      // section of your administrative area.
+Make sure to grant both CDA and CMA permissions.
       apiToken: `YOUR_READONLY_API_TOKEN`,

       // The project environment to read from.
 Defaults to the primary environment: